 Most people know not to leave your dog in a car in extremely hot temperatures.
 The same goes for extreme cold temps.
 Temperatures can drop quickly in cars.
 In addition, unplanned snow or ice storms can pose a risk of your dog getting stranded in a cold car.

 A dog’s paws are sensitive.
 Snow can accumulate between your dog’s toes and cause discomfort.
 Dog’s with fluffy paws are more prone to snow accumulation.
 Prolonged contact can lead to frostbite.
 In extreme cold, the body reduces blood flow to the extremities in order to maintain its core temperature.
 This reduced blood flow, combined with cold temperatures can allow tissues to freeze, causing severe tissue injury.
 Paws, ears and tail are the highest risk for frostbite.

 To prevent this, limit the amount of time your dog spends in the snow or slush.
 After coming in from the snow, be sure to check your dog’s feet and remove any “snow balls” that have accumulated.
 You can do this by using a warm, dry towel or even a blow dryer on the lowest heat and power setting until the snow has melted away.
 Trimming the hair between your dog’s toes can also be helpful as well as using doggy booties mentioned above.

 Whether your dog rejoices in romping and rolling in the snow or would rather not go outside from now until April, you can make winter fun for the whole family!
+Consider enrolling your dog in pet insurance to ensure you're protected against unexpected vet bills.
 Stay safe this season, celebrate with your family and stay away from the vet!
-Happy December everyone!